Who We Are

 Work local, think national

-We pride ourselves on improving people’s lives at a local level.
-We then take this learning and best practice to a national level.
+We pride ourselves on improving people’s lives at a local level, and we take this learning and best practice to a national level.

 We work with disabled people and people with lived experience of mental health difficulties of all ages.
 Whilst all of the individuals we work with experience multiple disadvantages and discrimination, some of our projects specifically target the following groups of people: